-Brenda Bailey, Ryan Bishop, Fitzgerald Campbell, Nicole LeGrand Leibon, Wanda Loynds, Jacques Tourville, Jeff Williams, Corrie Wolosin.
+Brenda Bailey, Ryan Bishop, Fitzgerald Campbell, Nicole LeGrand Leibon, Wanda Loynds, Jacques Tourville, Jeff Williams

 These people do the writing on our website, unless otherwise noted:

 (SMW) is Pa PovCorp, a great apple grower, bug and fungus expert, cider fermenter, blender, and advocate to fellow-orchardists.
-The phone is his favorite information technology, but he’s learning to write for the site.
+The phone is his favorite information technology.

 These people keep the orchard and cider production going.
 So far they are too busy for website work.

 was one of the first hired full-time here to specialize in cidermaking.
 Her extraordinary nose, palate, and imagination moved our ciders a long way in good directions.
 Two children later she has cut back her cider-room hours, but the Nicole Effect is as strong as ever.
-Her descriptions appear in many Dooryard listings, signed NLL.
+Her descriptions appear in many Dooryard listings.

-for years was a “Jill-of-all-trades,” at the orchard, behind the scenes, on local deliveries and in the retail tent, Wanda’s been full time in the Cider Room since 2012.
+for years was a “Jill-of-all-trades,” at the orchard, behind the scenes, on local deliveries and in the retail tent, Wanda’s been working in the Cider Room since 2012.